 Flu season is here and the CDC is stressing that you get vaccinated.
 They say that 50,000 Americans have died of the flu in a year.
 But the National Institute of Health found that getting the flu vaccine has caused encephalitis, seizures, and at least seven other scary diseases in thousands of cases.
 There’s good news.
-You can still amp up your flu protection without the risk of these dangerous side effects.
-All you have to do is add these flu fighting veggies to your daily lunch box.
+You can still amp up your flu protection without the risk of these dangerous side effects, from wearing a face mask and gloves in public, to adding these flu-fighting veggies to your daily lunch box.

 Broccoli and Kale, the Ultimate Flu Fighting Veggies